dhruvbaldawa/deep-reinforcement-learning/p1_navigation/Report.md

  - Fixed Q-targets
  - Experience replays

-It is a policy-based estimation model which tries to evaluate the optimal action policy to maximize the discounted , cumulative reward.
+It is a value-based estimation model which tries to evaluate the optimal action policy to maximize the discounted , cumulative reward.

 ### Methods applied